dave-doty/aggie-unterprise/README.md

 ## Example of usage
-Suppose you have generated two spreadsheets from AggieEnterprise from two different months, named `2024-7-1.xlsx` and `2024-8-1.xlsx`.
-Then the following code:
+Suppose you have generated a spreadsheet from AggieEnterprise named `2024-8-1.xlsx`.
+The following code:

 ```python
 from aggie_unterprise import Summary